ExpressionEngine/Emoji-Support/emoji_support/README.md

 ## Change Log

+### 1.0.2

+- Fixed a PHP error when uninstalling this add-on.

 ### 1.0.1

 - Fixed the link for database backups based on which version of ExpressionEngine is installed